RyandeKlerk05/-Bachelor-Thesis-Plotting-energy-labels/README.md

 /plotting_data:
  - case1.csv: Raw simulation data for for the surveillance application.
  - case2.csv: Raw simulation data for for the VR application.
+ - case3.csv: Raw simulation data for for the healtcare system.

 /results:
  - /case1_figures: The bar graphs for each policy applied to the surveillance application.
- - /case2_figures: The bar graphs for each policy applied to the VR application..
+ - /case2_figures: The bar graphs for each policy applied to the VR application.
+ - /case3_figures: The bar graphs for the multi-application policy.